miraland-labs/miraland/docs/src/getstarted/hello-world.md

 Click on the red status indicator button at the bottom left of the screen, (optionally) save your wallet's keypair file to your computer for backup, then click "**Continue**".

-After your Playground Wallet is created, you will notice the bottom of the window now states your wallet's address, your SOL balance, and the Solana cluster you are connected to (Devnet is usually the default/recommended, but a "localhost" [test validator](./local.md) is also acceptable).
+After your Playground Wallet is created, you will notice the bottom of the window now states your wallet's address, your MLN balance, and the Solana cluster you are connected to (Devnet is usually the default/recommended, but a "localhost" [test validator](./local.md) is also acceptable).

 ## Create a Solana program